Skip to content

 environment:

-- MESHTASTIC_NODE_IP=localhost
+- MESHTASTIC_NODE_IP=meshmonitor-ble-bridge

 - MESHTASTIC_NODE_PORT=4403

 The BLE bridge acts as a transparent TCP proxy on port 4403.
+MeshMonitor connects to it using Docker's internal DNS, which resolves the container name to the correct IP.

 Pairing Your Device